ROBOTGIRL 9mm

 About half an hour later, I've found myself in one of the handful of subway stops they've got in this town.
 Cheap fluorescent lighting flickers overhead, the concrete walls of the underground occasionally splashed with leftover linoleum tiling like an unfinished bathroom.
 This place knows exactly what it feels like to be here right now.
 I jump the turnstile (they don't actually staff the guard posts in places like this) and wander over to the oversized map of the shrivelled subway system, hanging from the wall across from the platform.
 The color is a little faded, which makes me feel some kind of sad.
 The people here deserve better than this, especially for as long as it took for this map to flake and fade away.
 Then my mind comes back to Carrie.

-I don't feel my hands as I trace a line east from here, along the trainline, following with my eyes as I go.
+I don't feel my hands as I trace a line east from here, along the yellow train line, following with my eyes as I go.
 Something like nausea bubbles in my circuits as my finger passes the laundromat down the street from the place I'm renting, then the bar I met Tara at last night, then to the downtown subway stop, then, seven blocks south of there...

 i'm sittin around. the bar whose wall i'm restin against is real quiet, though its early in the night. it's not that bad, out here on this concrete planter, but i'm missing my handheld back home. probably better i keep my hands free, n that i don't lose too much of my attention on a fuckin shmup right now. the rain alone's already blowing out my audio, though I can still kinda pick up what they're saying in there - oh, fuck.